Hibiki33/BUAA_OS/README.md

 The content of the master branch is the lab6-challenge, i.e. the final result of the iterative development.

-Other labscan be accessed in the corresponding branches.
+Other labs can be accessed in the corresponding branches.